phalcon/awesome-phalcon/README.md

 *These libraries were placed here because none of the other categories seemed to fit*

+* [phalcon-recaptcha](https://github.com/pavlosadovyi/phalcon-recaptcha) - Minimalist wrapper with which you can easily integrate [reCAPTCHA](http://www.google.com/recaptcha) into your application based on Phalcon Framework
 * [phalcon-widget](https://github.com/serebro/phalcon-widget) Widgets for Phalcon apps
 * [Phalcony](https://github.com/ovr/phalcony) - Library for expansion the base functional of Phalcon Framework